fluxcd/helm-operator-get-started/README.md

 * set automation filter to `glob:hotfix-*`
 * make the CI tooling publish images from my hotfix branch to `stefanprodan/podinfo:hotfix-sha`

-### Managing Kubernetes secretes
+### Managing Kubernetes secrets

-In order to store secretes safely in a public Git repo you can use Bitnami [Sealed Secrets controller](https://github.com/bitnami-labs/sealed-secrets) and encrypt your Kubernetes Secrets into SealedSecrets.
+In order to store secrets safely in a public Git repo you can use Bitnami [Sealed Secrets controller](https://github.com/bitnami-labs/sealed-secrets) and encrypt your Kubernetes Secrets into SealedSecrets.
 The SealedSecret can be decrypted only by the controller running in your cluster.